jrkerns/pylinac/README.rst

         vmat.plot_analyzed_image()  # shows a matplotlib figure

 * `CT & CBCT QA <http://pylinac.readthedocs.org/en/latest/cbct_docs.html>`_ -
-    The CBCT module automatically analyzes DICOM images of a CatPhan acquired when doing CBCT or regular CT quality assurance.
+    The CBCT module automatically analyzes DICOM images of a CatPhan 504 or 503 acquired when doing CBCT or regular CT quality assurance.
 It can load a folder or zip file that the images are in and automatically correct for phantom setup in 6 degrees.
     It can analyze the HU regions and image scaling (CTP404), the high-contrast line pairs (CTP528) to calculate the modulation transfer function (MTF), and the HU uniformity (CTP486) on the corresponding slice.

-    Currently only Varian (CatPhan 504) is supported, but Elekta (CatPhan 503) support is being worked on.

     Features:

     * **Automatic phantom registration** - Your phantom can be tilted, rotated, or translated--pylinac will register the phantom.
     * **Automatic testing of 4 major modules** - Major modules are automatically registered and analyzed.
-    * **Any scan protocol** - Scan your CatPhan504 with any Varian protocol; or even scan it in a regular CT scanner.
+    * **Any scan protocol** - Scan your CatPhan with any protocol; or even scan it in a regular CT scanner.
       Any field size or field extent is allowed.

     Example script::